griphiam/markphilpot_com/content/2015/review_charlotte.md

 ## Final Thoughts

+Most everyone has pegged the final episode as a complete clusterfuck -- and they aren't too far off.
+Many rants were born upon that episode airing.
+There is a shred of payoff at the end, but they could have done a rather awesome second cour with just the contents of the last episode.

 ![Tomori]({filename}/images/anime/2015/summer/charlotte/tomori.jpg){: .center}

 Ultimately this show is worth your time.
-I don't think it's better than Angel Beats, but it's in that same vein, and if you enjoyed that one, stick out the first half and you'll definitely be rewarded.
+I don't think it's better than Angel Beats, but its in that same vein, and if you enjoyed that one, stick out the first half and you'll definitely be rewarded.